akruszewski/gibl/manuscript/chapter3.md

   #:prefab)
 ```

+We will discuss transactions in details later.
 Here's one way to generate a block, manually:

 ```racket
 > (block "123456" "234" (transaction "BoroS" "Boro" "You" "a book") 1 1)